Kakifrucht/HalfminerSystem/README.md

     - Possibility to sell multiple inventories at once
   - /vote
     - Shows vote links (custom per player) and current votecount
-    - Execute custom command when vote is received (configure Votifier to "/vote voted %PLAYER%")
+    - Execute custom command(s) when vote is received (configure Votifier to "/vote voted %PLAYER%")
+      - Send custom message to player with pseudo tell command
     - Execute command if certain votecount has been reached (event notifier for instance)
     - If offline or inventory full, stores reward for retrieval later (/vote getreward)
     - Counts votes for /stats